Hacking-Lab/alpine-nginx-tutorial/root/opt/www/Readme.md

 # Alpine Linux NGINX Web Server
 ## Introduction
-This content ist provided by a Alpine Linux nginx web server (docker) from the Hacking-Lab CTF system.
+This content ist provided by an Alpine Linux nginx web server (docker) from the Hacking-Lab CTF system.

 ## FLAG
-flag will be dynamic if this docker gets started from the HL docker manager if you run this docker locally, the string is static
+* flag is dynamic if this docker gets started from within the Hacking-Lab framework
+* if you run this docker locally, the string is `static`
 * flag = SED_GOLDNUGGET